 Here are compelling before and after images of the man himself –

 He dove head-first into an intense fitness routine in order to lose over 100 pounds.
 He also faced the infamous Navy SEALs “Hell Week” of over 130 hours of training.
 After losing the weight, upping his endurance, and reaching peak performance, he passed the Navy SEALs training with flying colors.
+He went from a David Goggins softy to David Goggins buff through effort, focus, and persistence.

-David Goggins’ Pre-Navy SEALs Routine
+David Goggins’ Pre-Navy SEALs Workout Routine

 How did David Goggins go from Average Joe to Toughest Man in the World?

-While the Navy SEALs don’t reveal all of their training secrets, fortunately David Goggins has shared what his routine looked like prior to joining the Navy SEALs.
+While the Navy SEALs don’t reveal all of their training secrets, fortunately, David Goggins has shared what his routine looked like prior to joining the Navy SEALs.
 On Facebook, he revealed that he was at his heaviest when he first took to the goal of joining the Navy.
 In order to be eligible for SEAL training, he had to drop over 100 pounds in just over two months.

 His average day looked something like this: